BdR76/CSVLint/docs/readme.md

 ### Decimal separator ###

-Set the decimal separator for all decimal/float values, select either the  `.` or `,`.
+Set the decimal separator for all decimal/float values, select either the dot `.` or the comma `,`.

 ### Column separator ###